Victorian Era Bankruptcy

 A Crime with a Serious Punishment

-In the Victorian Era, bankruptcy was a criminal offence and bankrupts were seen as crooks who deserved to be punished.
+In the Victorian Era, bankruptcy was a criminal offense and bankrupts were seen as crooks who deserved to be punished.
 It brought with it disgrace and humiliation for the individuals concerned as well as to their families and friends.

 The thought of becoming a bankrupt terrified the middle-classes who had strived to make better lives for themselves.
 Not only could they lose everything they owned, but their reputation would be in ruins.
 Fortunately, the likelihood of being declared bankrupt was small unless they made some dreadful mistake or hit a particularly bad spell during a time of economic downturn.

 Since the sixteenth-century offenders had been jailed.
 The practice continued into the nineteenth century when debtor’s prisons were common.
 Debtors were incarcerated at the discretion of their creditors.
 They could remain in jail until they completed enough work to clear their debts or until they paid them off.
 Once the debts were paid, they still needed to gain permission from their creditors to be released.

 Following the insolvent Debtors (England) Act of 1813, debtors could request release after being jailed for 14 days as long as their debts did not exceed twenty pounds (equivalent to approximately one thousand two hundred pounds in 20141).
 They were still at the mercy of their creditors, however, and if any objected, they had to stay inside.